wki/Provision-DSL/README.md

     $ provision.pl -c path/to/config.conf

-the destination machine will receive the setup from the provision file
+the destination machine will receive the setup from the provision file.
+During the provisioning process every entity will check if itself already is in the right state or leave itself in the desired state.